So, a bright comet is on the way… we hope! How do you observe it?

 turns out to be.

 2) If you haven’t got any, BUY SOME BINOCULARS!
-The naked eye view of Comets PANSTARRS and ISON will be very nice, of course, and you don’t NEED binoculars, but I very, very strongly suggest you get yourself a pair because they will add so much to your enjoyment.
+The naked eye view of ISON should be very nice, of course, and you don’t NEED binoculars, but I very, very strongly suggest you get yourself a pair because they will add so much to your enjoyment.
 They’re not expensive, and they will show you the comet’s structure in lovely detail.
 But don’t be tempted to get a cheap pair from your local market, no matter how impressive or shiny and black they look.
-They often have horrible coatings on their lenses which are no good for astronomy.
-No. Go to your local camera retailer, and buy yourself a pair of good binoculars, you’ll thank me when PANSTARRS is in the sky, trust me.
+They often have horrible red, orange or green coatings on their lenses which are no good for astronomy.
+No. Go to your local camera retailer, and buy yourself a pair of good binoculars, with a purple-blue coating on their lenses.
+You’ll thank me when ISON is in the sky, trust me.
 And don’t get any too powerful!
 Don’t fall for the hype and buy a great hulking pair of 20x80s or 30x100s or whatever.
 These are so heavy they need a tripod.
 No, just buy a simple pair of 7×35 “birdwatching” type binoculars, or a standard “10×50″ pair and you’ll be fine.
 (By the way, if you have one of those short, stubby birdwatching telescopes then you will get great views of the comets through that!)

-3) Start to follow the progress of the comets on the web.
+3) If you’re not doing so already, start to follow the progress of the comet on the web.
 Check the astronomy magazines’ websites for updates and reports to keep on top of the story.

-4) If you’re new to astronomy, getout on any clear night you can now just to get a feel for the night sky.
-Then, when March coms, and PANSTARRS is shining there in the west, you’ll appreciate just how unusual and lovely it is.
+4) If you’re new to astronomy, get out on any clear night you can now just to get a feel for the night sky.
+Then, when ISON is in the sky, shining there, you’ll appreciate just how unusual and lovely it is.